pamelamartello/pamelamartello.github.io/content/portfolio/work11.md

 +++
 <!--more-->

-Let's VOGUE by Summer - music videoclip.
+### *Let's VOGUE* by Summer - music video clip

-This is a project I keep dear in my heart, as it was one of my first works I did when I arrived to Shanghai.
+This is a project I keep dear in my heart, as it was one of the first works I did when I arrived in Shanghai.

 ![VOGUE by Summer](/img/vogue/vogue2.jpg)

 ### About the project

-I was consigned to design two pieces of jewelry for a music video ["Let's Vogue" by Summer](https://vimeo.com/78047148).
+I was assigned to design a necklace and a bracelet for a music video ["Let's Vogue" by Summer](https://vimeo.com/78047148).
 The designs had to show the word "VOGUE" and had to reflect the spirit of the music video and the artist.

-I designed one bracelet and a necklace.
-Both of them were handmade by myself.
-For the bracelet I used black acrylic and brass.
+For the bracelet, I combined black acrylic and brass.
 And for the necklace brass.
+I made both of the designs entirely by hand.

 ![VOGUE by Summer](/img/vogue/vogue3.jpg)

 ![VOGUE by Summer](/img/vogue/vogue1.jpg)

-### Videoclip shots
+### Videoclip

 ![VOGUE by Summer](/img/vogue/vogue4.JPG)